 The longitudinal nature of the survey allows us to validate the responses provided in the previous interview at the current interview.
-For example, on occasion, information is provided by proxy at one wave and then in person at the subsequent wave.
-Personal responses are considered to be more accurate and therefore we take the opportunity to improve the quality of the previous wave’s responses.
+For example, on occasion, information is provided by proxy at one round and then in person at the subsequent round.
+Personal responses are considered to be more accurate and therefore we are able to take the opportunity to improve the quality of the previous round's responses.
 This can mean that higher quality data are available at a later date, which can lead to the revision of previously published estimates.

 All reasonable attempts have been made to ensure that the data are as accurate as possible.
 However, there are two potential sources of error that may affect the accuracy of estimates and for which no adequate adjustments can be made: sampling and non-sampling errors.

 Sampling error refers to the difference between the results obtained from the sample and the results that would be obtained if the entire population was fully enumerated.
 The survey estimates are therefore likely to differ from the figures that would have been produced if information had been collected for all households or individuals in Great Britain.
 The extent to which survey estimates vary from their population values can be estimated, to a given level of confidence, through the calculation of confidence intervals via the standard error of the estimate.